sbb-design-systems/lyne-components/src/components/sbb-header-action/readme.md

 The component represents an action element contained by the [sbb-header](../sbb-header/readme.md) component.

 As the [sbb-link](../sbb-link/readme.md), it can be internally rendered as a button or as a link.
-Consumers can set the icon and the label; the property `expandFrom` defined the minimum breakpoint from which the label is displayed.
+Consumers can set the icon and the label; the property `expandFrom` defines the minimum breakpoint from which the label is displayed.

 <!-- Auto Generated Below -->